sesiii/sesiii/README.md

 - 👋 Hi, I’m @sesiii
 - 👀 I’m interested in machine learning and deep learning
-- 🌱 I’m currently persueing Btech in Computer science and Engineering at IIT Kharagpur
+- 🌱 I’m currently persueing Btech in Computer science and Engineering at IIT Kharagpur -
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me linkedin: www.linkedin.com/in/
-- 📫 How to reach me linkedin
+dadi-sasank-kumar-71693a252

 -

 <!---